The First Steps You Should Take After You Buy a Business

 It is One Thing to Buy a Business, Now You Have to Run It!

 The first 90 days after your closing on a new business purchase is likely to prove to be the most critical time for your new venture.
 There are several factors, that if done right, will set the foundation for your future success.
-Just as you created a checklist during the due diligence period, it is very important that you create a post-closing plan to ensure a smooth transition.
+Just as you created a checklist during the due diligence period prior to purchase, it is very important that you create a post-closing plan to ensure a smooth transition.

 Do Not Change Anything… Yet!

-What you want to do first is to learn the business.
+What you want to do first is to understand the day to day of the business.
 Who are the customers?
 What do they want and expect?
 Talk to and gain an understanding of your employees and determine their future role(s) and contribution(s) to the business.
 Avoid drastic changes.
-The old saying that you’ve got to learn the business before you can make the business is applicable in this situation.
+The old saying that you’ve got to learn and understand the business as it is before you can then make the necessary changes.

 So let me repeat, get in, get familiar, and then customize your new business to your liking.

 To discuss buying a business in NJ or developing a relationship with an experienced and trusted NJ Business Law Attorney, contact Fredrick P. Niemann today.
 He is here for you.
 Please email him at firstname.lastname@example.org or call him today toll-free at (855) 376-5291.